 All robot control systems from KUKA that are shipped with Firmware Version 8.0 and newer are commissioned using FDT Technology.
 The supported fieldbuses range from the conventional fieldbuses DeviceNet, PROFIBUS, and INTERBUS to the new Ethernet-based systems EtherCAT, PROFINET, and EtherNet/IP.
 Complex scenarios via cascaded gateways and proxies are also implemented using standard FDT Technology.

 The implementation scenarios to date have shown that the main effort in developing DTMs lies in the interpretation of device description files.
 This is owing to the company-specific focus on the generic device DTMs.
 The newer XML- based formats such as GSDML, FDCML, and ESI offer noteworthy simplifications compared to the traditional text-based formats GSD and EDS, because they can rely on tried-and-tested XML parsers.
 Consequently the interpretation of syntax and grammar is no longer required.

 Further potential of FDT/DTM Technology.

 For a control system manufacturer supporting many different bus systems, FDT DTM technology offers great strengths.
 The high interoperability between the DTMs provides interesting strategic considerations for make or buy decisions.

-The enhancements available in FDT2™ will further improve the user experience.
+The enhancements available in FDT 2.0 will further improve the user experience.
 In FDT 1.2, the user interfaces are not always implemented consistently in accordance with the FDT style guide, and the frame application has no influence on this.
-In FDT2 there are enhancements which permit the frame application to render parts of the user interface.
+In FDT 2.0 there are enhancements which permit the FRAME application to render parts of the user interface.

-Adherence to the corresponding FDT2 style guide is also checked during the FDT2 DTM certification process.
+Adherence to the corresponding FDT 2.0 style guide is also checked during the FDT 2.0 DTM certification process.